WICG/EventListenerOptions/explainer.md

 # Passive event listeners

-Passive event listeners are a feature that would  enable developers to opt-in to better scroll performance.
+Passive event listeners are a feature that would  enable developers to opt-in to better scroll performance by eliminating the need for scroling to block on touch and wheel event listeners.

 ## The problem